Search The JARVEE Knowledge Base

-Let’s now talk about how to expand you reach and easily get into more groups and communities that are in the same niche as you are.
+Let’s now talk about how to expand your reach and easily get into more groups and communities that are in the same niche as you are.
 This will help you find more places where you can promote your business or product and find people that are interested in what you have to offer.

-We will do a setup of the following tools: Finder, Joiner, Unjoiner and Ignore.
+We will do a setup of the following tools: Finder, Joiner, Unjoiner, and Ignore.
 They are available for Facebook, Google+ and LinkedIn profiles.

 Setting up the Finder Tool

 The first thing you will notice on the Finder Tab is that it has 2 sub-tabs.
 You can either search for groups or pages.
-They are both similar in usage and intent so let’s set up the Group finder tool and we’ll talk about the page finder one really quick at the end.
+They are both similar in usage and intent so let’s set up the Group Finder tool and we’ll talk about the page finder one really quick at the end.

 You can search for groups in one of the 3 provided ways:

 - Extract from Keywords – you will use this to find groups based on your keywords.
 It has two input fields, in the first one you add the keywords that you want to find groups for.
-In the second one you enter “exclude keywords” – if these keywords are present in the group name that group will be skipped.
-You will notice when doing searches that Facebook doesn’t easily give you the best groups first, so you will have to make sure to add plenty of similar keywords for your nice and also plenty of negative keywords in order to be able to find the groups you need.
+In the second one, you enter “exclude keywords” – if these keywords are present in the group name then that group will be skipped.
+You will notice when doing searches that Facebook doesn’t easily give you the best groups first, so you will have to make sure to add plenty of similar keywords for your niche and also plenty of negative keywords in order to be able to find the groups you need.

 - Extract from URLs – Facebook has a very neat search graph feature that you can use to better find what you need.
 If you search for something like “groups joined by people who like Coca-Cola” it will create a URL for you with exactly that search, use that URL here to extract groups that fit your criteria.

-For this example let’s find only English groups that have more than 500 members and are open.
+For this example, let’s find only English groups that have more than 500 members and are open.
 Now let’s scroll up a little and add a few keywords.
 And after that click the “Extract Groups” button.

 Once JARVEE finishes finding the groups according to your specifications it will list them in the table below.

-Now you can go through the groups it found, see that some contain words that don’t really fit your niche and others contain synonyms.
+Now you can go through the groups it found, and you will see that some contain words that don’t really fit your niche and others contain synonyms.
 You can now do a new search, use some of the extra words you found to add in the search box and also use some of the negative words you found.

 We won’t do a new search now though, as you already know the process.
-Just select a few groups and send them to the Joiner tool then select a few more groups and send them to the Ignore list as well, will tell you about this later.
+Just select a few groups and send them to the Joiner tool then select a few more groups and send them to the Ignore list as well, we will tell you about this later.

 A few words about the Page Finder Tool

 It works pretty much the same as the group finder one; you configure your settings, add keywords and negative keywords and it finds pages for you.
-You will not be able to “join” these pages as there’s no such Facebook feature, however you can use them any number of ways:
+You will not be able to “join” these pages as there’s no such Facebook feature, however, you can use them any number of ways: